eesmer/DebianDC/Documentation/decisions/0001-initial-platform-and-ui-choice.md

 - The project’s core philosophy and direction were clearly established

 This document records the platform and tool choices made during the early versions of DebianDC, together with their historical context.
+Subsequent decisions were built upon this foundational layer.